monome/docs/docs/crow/reference.md

 'change' -> ^^change(<channel>,<state>)
 ```

+you can customize the event handlers:
 ```
--- customize the event handlers like so

 input[1].stream = function(volts) <your_function> end
 input[1].change = function(state) <your_function> end
 ```